 Meinong was neither a speculative philosopher nor a so-called philosophical system thinker.
 Nevertheless he gradually developed a philosophical system which included the main disciplines and had his theory of objects at its center.
 Meinong's terminology constantly increased, and the number of his ideas and alleged objects grew steadily — although with significant revisions of some of his older views.

 Meinong's metaphilosophical reflections are not very illuminating, and in his autobiography he concedes that he has not yet found a conceptually exact formula of what philosophy is.
 Philosophy is supposed to be not a single sharply delineated science but an assemblage of sciences which are held together by the fact that they have to do with mental phenomena.
+There are no specifically philosophical objects, but everything that can be experienced “may be handled philosophically if treated from the point of view of its relation to the human thinking subject” (Hicks 1922, 5).
 Because of this, psychology becomes a fundamental discipline of this philosophical congeries.
 Rather than saying what philosophy is, Meinong shows it through his conception of the theory of objects as the most universal and fundamental science.
 According to Meinong, its range is wider than metaphysics because metaphysics deals only with existing things, with the entirety of the real.
 Meinong says metaphysics is determined by “the prejudice in favor of the actual” and can only be seen as a universal science a posteriori (1904b, §§2, 11).

 Meinong saw himself neither in the camp of the empiricists nor in the camp of the rationalists; instead he claimed to be an empirical although not a psychologistic thinker (1907, §§25–6).
 Although Meinong's theory of objects is an a priori science, because it has to do with whatever can be known a priori about objects, its method can be characterized as a philosophy from below, a working method that follows the precepts of a kind of bottom-up thinking.
 There is an important analogy between the empirical (a posteriori) sciences and the theory of objects as a paradigmatic a priori science: both start from given data.
 In the case of the empirical sciences these data are experiences, while the data of the theory of objects usually are things that are not existent but only subsistent [bestehend] or even outside of being [außerseiend] (1917, §11, 103 ; 1921, Sect.
 2.F, 130).
 This “empirical manner of investigating” was appreciated by Russell (1904, 205), for instance.
 Moreover, our general as well as our particular knowledge of language facts is able to supply us with additional data as basis of further theorizing.
 Meinong (1904b, §10, 33 ) thus says “that the general theory of objects has to learn from grammar just as the specialized theory of objects can and must learn from mathematics”.
 He also told his students that it is best to begin one's investigations with the linguistic material, and — because of this — that the answer to the question what the common man thinks of this or that situation or of this or that word is an indispensable presupposition of all the rest.